 Self-Insurance Fund

 Syndicates of co-owners must set up a liquid and available short-term Self-Insurance Fund.
 The purpose of this fund is to anticipate and finance, in particular, expenses relating to the carrying out of future work following a disaster.
 This fund, mandatory under article 1071.1 of the Civil Code of Quebec, became necessary because of a substantial increase in (deductible) insurance deductibles.
 The amount of these deductibles was previously negligible most of the time, whereas today it can reach tens or even hundreds of thousands of dollars.
+Therefore, it is crucial for co-owners to contribute regularly to this fund to ensure financial stability and preparedness.

 Essential monetary reserve